Telugu language: Allophones

 Roots alter according to whether the first vowel is tense or lax.
-Also, if the second vowel is open (i.e., /aː/ or /a/), then the first vowel is more open and centralized (e.g., [mɛːka] 'goat', as opposed to [meːku] 'nail').
-Telugu words also have vowels in inflectional suffixes that are harmonized with the vowels of the preceding syllable.
+Also, if the second vowel is open (i.e., /aː/ or /a/), then the first vowel is more open and centralised (e.g., [mɛːka] 'goat', as opposed to [meːku] 'nail').
+Telugu words also have vowels in inflectional suffixes that are harmonised with the vowels of the preceding syllable.